trowski/fiber-rfc/rfc.md

 }
 ```

 `Fiber::suspend()` accepts a callback that is provided an instance of `Continuation` as the first argument.
-This object is used to resume the fiber with any value or throw an exception into the fiber.
-This callback may create events in the fiber scheduler (event loop), add the fiber to a list of pending fibers, or otherwise set up logic that will resume the fiber at a later time from the instance of `FiberScheduler` provided to `Fiber::suspend()`.
+The `Continuation` object may be used at a later time to resume the fiber with any value or throw an exception into the fiber.
+The callback is invoked within the running fiber before it is suspended.
+The callback should create event watchers in the `FiberScheduler` instance (event loop), add the fiber to a list of pending fibers, or otherwise set up logic that will resume the fiber at a later time from the instance of `FiberScheduler` provided to `Fiber::suspend()`.

 #### Continuation